shiyanboxer/Dog-Depot/Documentation/2_Steps.md

 **Browser Router**

-- Install dnspython
+1. Install dnspython
-- Create routes.js
+2. Create routes.js and route paths with components

 **Home API (Home.py and Home.js)**

-- Iterate over the elements in the database and display them in React Cards on the homescreen
+1. Iterate over the elements in the database and display them in React Cards on the homescreen using maps
-- Render images only once when the home page is loaded
+2. Render images only once when the home page is loaded

 **Test API using React App**

-- Run flask api on local server
+1. Run flask api on local server
+2. Run react on seperate local server.
+If imagese load on the home page, then success!

 ```
 cd FlaskAPI
 python home.py
 ```

-- Run react on seperate local server.
-If imagese load on the home page, then success!

 ```
 npm start